 Bronx native Barbara Kavovit, CEO and founder of Evergreen Construction, was Crain’s “100 Most Influential Women in Business” by the time she was 30.
-Constantly breaking barriers in NYC’s construction industry, she is a trendsetter and role model, paving the way for future generations who will want to pursue a career in the construction industry.
+Constantly breaking barriers in NYC’s construction industry, she is a trendsetter and role model for aspiring woman contractors, paving the way for future generations of women in construction who want to pursue a career in the industry.

 She built her business from scratch and plans to grow it into an empire.
 After her graduation, (BS degree in finance) she founded and became a CEO of Anchor Construction.
 With hands-on industry experience in the projects she ran, she realized the challenges facing women in their own homes.
 This inspired her next business and brand: barbara k! - a line of ergonomically-designed tools and kits marketed specifically for women.

 Barbara Kavovit is not afraid to speak about challenges in the male-dominated industry.
 She recently published her first novel “Heels of Steel’’: a novel about the queen of New York construction” in June 2019 - with a current Amazon customer review rating of 4.6 out of 5 stars.
 “Heels of Steel '' tells the tale of a woman (Bridget Steele - based on Barbara and her own life story) trying to build the biggest skyscraper in Manhattan, despite facing fierce opposition from her male peers.